Editor's Note: This article has been edited to reflect 2021 pricing on our machines.

 - When purchasing used equipment, always go see the machine in person and run material in every panel profile and size the rollformer can produce.

-At New Tech Machinery, we’ve been manufacturing portable roof panel machines for over 27 years.
-Whether you’re a contractor, manufacturer, or someone looking to break into the industry, we’re dedicated to answering your questions and helping you find the best roof panel machine to fit your needs.
+At New Tech Machinery, we’ve been manufacturing portable roof panel machines for over 30 years.
+Whether you’re a contractor, manufacturer, or someone looking to break into the industry, we’re dedicated to answering your questions and helping you compare and find the best roof panel machine to fit your needs.